-The regulation CC case-by-case rule allows banks to place two-day holds on next-day availability items when those checks are deposited into an account that does not belong to the payee.
+The Regulation CC case-by-case rule allows banks to place longer delays like two-day holds on next-day availability items when those checks are deposited into an account that does not belong to the payee.
 Other checks, such as personal checks and payroll checks, are also subject to these holds, although banks do have the discretion to waive them.
 However, on a case-by-case hold, the bank must make the first $100 of the check available on the next business day, so only funds in excess of $100 are subject to the two-business-day hold.

 During emergency situations, like after an earthquake or during a war, no limits apply to hold times, as long as the bank can justify placing a hold.
 Such holds are often applied when a bank loses electricity or access to the computer network.
-Regulation CC only applies to checking accounts, and although most banks use the same hold times for savings and money markets, in theory there are no limits on the hold times that banks can place on checks deposited into those accounts.
+Regulation CC only applies to checking accounts, and although most banks use the same hold times for savings and money markets, in theory, there are no limits on the hold times that banks can place on checks deposited into those accounts.

 Common Check Questions

 These are several FAQs about check holds:

 Yes.
 Depending on the type of deposit, banks normally place a hold for a few days.
 However, Federal Regulation CC specifies limits on the amount of time banks can hold deposits.